Altarmir/Train_VCS/Support tickets Assessment.md

 **Name?**

-replace this with your answer
+Xavier Ihee

 **Location?**

-replace this with your answer
+Lagos State, Nigeria

 **What's an impressionable experience you've had with customer service/support, and why?**

-replace this with your answer
+While in isolation, I have lost acces to my account and could no loger make purches and

 **Tell us about a time where you helped someone.**

-replace this with your answer
+A time I helped someone?! well I help people all day.
+I was on a call with customer once he needed help with his

 **What appeals to you about GitHub, as a company you'd potentially be working for?**

-replace this with your answer
+I strongly believe in collaboration, seeing the position of tehcnical support with your company I knew I had to apply.
+I saw the teamwork, the dynamic growth of the company over time has led me to believe that the team is definitly doing something right.I love working with a great team to achieve a common goal, and I know my background in technical support has prepared me for this role.
+I look forward to becoming a valued teamplayer on this fantastic team.

 **How would you describe what GitHub does to a non-technical person?**

-replace this with your answer
+Github is an application that helps not just programmers but other end users store files and and track those changes while collaborating on it.

 **What motivates you to work in support?**

-replace this with your answer
+Problem solving has its thrills, Its never boring.
+It is the major reasons why I choose this path.
+Problem solving is enough motivation

 Thanks for taking the time and effort to tell us more about yourself.
 We look forward to reading your responses.

 # Final step
 Make sure you save this file.
 And that your editor is saving it using the UTF-8 character encoding.
 Go back to the email you received from us, and upload this file to the unique link